There are primarily four major data structures in CKB: cell, transaction, script, and block.

 inputs has two values: an input cell and an array of

-The input cell here is actually a pointer that points to a previous transaction's output cell.
-This is why the input cells here are actually named as
+Input cell is technically a pointer to a previous transaction's output cell.
+This is why the input cells are sometimes named

 In the transaction, there is also a field named

 lock script may contain the information of the public key of the cell owner.
-To unlock it, the user needs to put the signature of the transaction in the
+To unlock a cell, a user usually needs to include a signature in the

-lock script would recover the signature and see if it match with the stored public key, to make sure the transaction is indeed signed by the owner of the input cells.
+lock script will recover the signature and check if it matches the stored public key, ensuring the transaction is indeed signed by the owner of the input cells.